Will Kanye West make Gap interesting again?

 The question is what does West have to gain, or lose, from this partnership?
 West is the sole owner of Yeezy, which is valued at $2.9 billion.
 The brand has been thriving since he launched it a decade ago.
 This isn’t the first partnership for Yeezy: Since 2013, it has partnered with Adidas on a successful sneaker line.
 Yeezy products come at an elevated price point, with shoes that cost upwards of $300 and garments that can cost several thousand.
 It’s possible that creating clothes at Gap’s price point, which averages less than $50, could dilute the Yeezy brand.

 On the other hand, Gap gives Yeezy access to millions more customers around the world, and could turn it into a household name.
-So don’t be surprised if your dad comes home with a sick Yeezy x Gap hoodie the next time he stops by the mall to refill his khaki drawer.
+So don’t be surprised if your dad comes home with a sick Yeezy Gap hoodie the next time he stops by the mall to refill his khaki drawer.